Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ===
 Todo: improving lagging feature✅; arrange gap issues✖️

-Reflect: Count the number of push throughs when you feel like you can't focus.
+Reflect: Count the number of times you push through when you feel like you can't focus.
+It's in those moments that you truly feel the strength of your will.

 2025.1.6
 ===